 The Political Nature of Libraries

-Though libraries claim a space of neutrality, one of the major responsibilities of libraries is to fill information deficiencies and bring knowledge to the masses, which is inherently political; in this way, the idea of neutrality depoliticizes the very political nature of librarianship.
-The transformation from an industrial society to a knowledge-based society has had a great effect on the library profession.
-Information is now a commodity to be bought and sold to the highest bidder, and because power is intrinsically tied to the ability to access information, those without access continue to be marginalized.
+Though libraries claim a space of neutrality, one of the major responsibilities of libraries is to fill information deficiencies and bring knowledge to the masses, which is inherently political; in this way, by adopting the idea of neutrality, those in the LIS field are depoliticizing the very radical nature of librarianship.
+The transformation from an industrial society to a knowledge-based society has had a great effect on the library profession; information is now a commodity to be bought and sold to the highest bidder, and because power is intrinsically tied to the ability to access information, those without access continue to be marginalized.
 Sandy Iverson makes the assertion that, as the information leaders charged with providing access to information to those who do not have the resources to buy information, librarianship is an inherent act of social and economic justice.
-Though the concept of neutrality works to provide fair and equitable treatment to people of all social, economic, religious and philosophical variants, it also attempts to silence those who are working within the system from rocking the boat and creating radical change.
+In theory, the concept of neutrality works to provide fair and equitable treatment to people of all social, economic, religious and philosophical variants, but in actuality it is successful in silencing those who are working within the system, to keep them from rocking the boat and creating radical change.
 As the guardians of information in a society based around gaining access, librarians are in a powerful position, even though they continue to reject the political nature of the work they do.
-In this way, neutrality is much like a collar and leash to keep librarians from crossing over any abstract lines the profession has drawn.
+In this way, neutrality has acted much like a collar and leash, keeping librarians from crossing over any abstract lines that society has drawn.

-The very procedures by which librarianship is built upon are also intrinsically political, such as collection development and reference services.
+The very procedures by which librarianship has been built upon are also intrinsically political, such as collection development and reference services.
 West notes that librarians practice self-censorship every day in book selection for collection development.
-Librarians buy primarily from corporate vendors, a practice that has not changed much since the publication of West’s work.
-In a study conducted during the same time period, a mere 5% of libraries surveyed made systematic efforts to collect “alternative, independent, and dissident material” (West 1652).
+Librarians buy primarily from corporate vendors, a practice that has not changed much since the publication of West’s now historical work.
+In a study conducted during that same time period, a mere 5% of libraries surveyed made systematic efforts to collect “alternative, independent, and dissident material” (West 1652).
 Providing book recommendations is also a biased practice.
 If librarians were to be truly neutral, they would not voice an opinion and would not be able to provide any recommendations at all.
-Librarians obviously cannot limit their reference services, but this example is just the first of many chips in the carefully constructed image of the neutral library professional.
+Librarians obviously cannot limit their reference services, but this example is just one of many chips in the carefully constructed image of the neutral library professional.

 Scholars suggest that Western institutions are never neutral but based around the dominant white, heterosexual male society.
 In a society that favors “assertiveness, competitiveness, sportsmanship, linear thinking, individualism, and the sublimation of emotion”, women and minority viewpoints are often counter to the dominant ideology (Stoffle and Tarin 47).
 In this environment, minorities are expected to assimilate and conform or risk not being taken seriously by the library community, being passed over on grants or new work opportunities, or lacking institutional support.
-Attempts have been made to diversify the library profession by doing outreach to minorities, but when the library profession pushes the idea of neutrality, they are essentially asking people who have complex lived histories that fall outside the dominant paradigm to adopt a pretense of neutrality.
-Suggesting that people who have experienced oppression need to remain neutral is not only inconsiderate, but it is blatantly oppressive, as it is asking people to continue to repress their core identities.
+Feeble attempts have been made to diversify the library profession by recruiting minorities, but when the library profession pushes the idea of neutrality, they are essentially asking people who have complex lived histories that fall outside the dominant paradigm to adopt a pretense of neutrality.
+Suggesting that people who have experienced oppression need to remain neutral is not only inconsiderate, but it is blatantly oppressive: neutrality requires assimilation from minority librarians, and punishes those who demonstrate behaviors or assert feelings that do not align with the ideal behaviors of a straight, white, educated middle class.

 Is Neutrality Really Neutral?